 Design a campaign website.

-First of all, I brainstormed with two marketing specialists from the marketing team.
+First of all, I brainstormed with two marketing specialists.

 Then we discussed about the game process.
 It was really fun but it turns out that we had too many ideas it might make this game complicated.
 In the end we deleted some of them.